Svadilfvari/2DofRobotTrajectoryOptimizationProject/README.md

 ## The Problem

-The goal of this project is to implement optimization methods to reduce the residual $$ R(\θ) $$ resulting from inaccuracies in the inverse geometric model of a two-joint robotic arm.
+The goal of this project is to implement optimization methods to reduce the residual $$R(θ)$$ resulting from inaccuracies in the inverse geometric model of a two-joint robotic arm.

 ## Results